 What my hourly rate includes:

 Definitely.
 Weddings are my most common type of event so most of the verbiage on this page is wedding-geared, but I'm happy to shoot other types of events as well.

 Will you travel to cover my wedding?

 Certainly - I love to travel.
 For weddings within a reasonable driving distance of Boise, I charge 50 cents per mile and overnight accommodation if necessary.
-For weddings further away, I require reimbursement for airfare and accommodation.
+For weddings further away, I require reimbursement for travel-related expenses.
 Weddings within the general Boise area do not incur travel charges.

 Is there a minimum number of hours you require to shoot a wedding?

 I require a three-hour minimum for events at the standard $225/hr rate.
 If you have a shorter event, please contact me and we'll set something up.

 Do we meet for a consultation before my wedding?